error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetimeandPi.md

 complementary forces with π defining spatial divisions and ϕ driving their growth.
 Using logarithmic spirals and exponential scaling, we show that curvature, gravity, and black hole horizons naturally emerge from segment-based geometry.
-At the core of our findings is the insight that in highly segmented spacetime, π returns to its classical value, explaining why black holes maintain a circular event horizon.
+At the core of our findings is the insight that in highly Segmented Spacetime, π returns to its classical value, explaining why black holes maintain a circular event horizon.
 This framework provides a new understanding of space, motion, and fundamental constants through the lens of segmentation.
 The Bingsi constant, introduced in earlier work, reappears as a key parameter describing this segmentation.
 Our findings suggest a physical limit to